What happens if I take creatine and I do not work out?

 The internet may tell you to take it forever, 3-5g a day.

-So, the best thing to do is to listen to your body and take all this information with a grain of salt.
+So, the best thing to do is to align your supplementation with your goals.

 SHOULD I MIX CREATINE IN HOT OR WARM WATER?